 Modern serif (Late 18th Century)

-Fonts become even more refined and more detailed as the 18th century progresses.
-This is due to further advances in the printing process.
+Fonts became even more refined and detailed as the 18th century progressed, due to further advances in the printing process.

 Characteristics include serifs that are completely straight and flat and possess completely vertical stress.
 The contrast is also extremely high between thick and thin strokes.